Expopanda/Project_1/README.md

     State (Illinois) funding for crimes commited and where it can be re-allocated

 Questions:
-    1. How much is spent statewide on different crimes?
+    1. How much is spent statewide for fire and police?
         a.
 By Illinois
             then (Chicago, Naperville, Springfield, Park Ridge, Bolingbrook)
         b. departments and their spending
-            i. patrol
+            i. fire
-            ii. detectives
+            ii. police
-            etc.
         Amanda

     2. Crime trends